mylake/zen_of_design_pattern/README.md

 1. Only talk to your immediate friends
 2. The less public method the better
 3. if one class need to contact other class by over two redirections => need refactor

+## chapter 6 Open Closed Principle, OCP
+1. Software entities like classes, modules and functions should be open for extension but closed for modifications
+2. when need to have some change, use enlargation to replace modification

+# 23 design pattern